sjnam/mpresty/README.md

 TeX graphics in all browsers
 =======
-A web application for TeX graphics (Metapost, TikZ, Graphviz) that works in all browsers.
+An openresty web application for TeX graphics (Metapost, TikZ, Graphviz) that works in all browsers.

 No more setup for readers.
 It just works.